MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPFolder.md

 ```

 ## DESCRIPTION
 Retrieves a folder if it exists or all folders inside a provided list or library.
-Use Ensure-PnPFolder to create the folder if it does not exist.
+Use Resolve-PnPFolder to create the folder if it does not exist.

 ## EXAMPLES